-Punch Bowl Social is an “eatertainment” concept, announced in January 2017, that will span roughly 27,000 square feet.
-It features made-from-scratch cuisine, karaoke, craft beer and vintage video games, and of course bowling.
+Punch Bowl Social is an “eatertainment” concept, announced in January 2017, that spans roughly 27,000 square feet.
+It features made-from-scratch cuisine, karaoke, craft beer, vintage video games, and of course bowling.
 Punch Bowl Social already operates in other markets, including Minneapolis, Detroit, Denver, Austin, Indianapolis and Cleveland.

-Battery officials said the concept will cement the area as an exciting entertainment destination.
+Battery officials said the concept cements the area as an exciting entertainment destination.
 It’s a place where families or groups of friends can stop by to bowl after dinner and/or shopping.
 If time allows, the bowling could be followed up by a show at the Coca-Cola Roxy.

-Lastly, out-of-town guests, conventioneers and Braves fans have a new place to stay just outside the SunTrust Park outfield: the Omni Hotel at The Battery Atlanta.
-The luxury hotel features 16 floors with 236 rooms, 28 suites and more than 20,000 square feet of meeting space.
-Not only that, the hotel features an elevated pool deck and bar in addition to a signature restaurant, Achie’s, serving Southern-inspired fare and craft beer from acclaimed chef and author Hugh Acheson.
-Aside from SunTrust Park and The Battery Atlanta, the Cobb Energy Performing Arts Centre, Cobb Galleria Centre and Cumberland Mall are all less than a mile away.
+Lastly, out-of-town guests, conventioneers and Braves fans have a place to stay just outside the Truist Park outfield: the Omni Hotel at The Battery Atlanta.
+The luxury hotel features 16 floors with 236 rooms, 28 suites, more than 20,000 square feet of meeting space, and an elevated pool deck and bar.
+Aside from Truist Park and The Battery Atlanta, the Cobb Energy Performing Arts Centre, Cobb Galleria Centre and Cumberland Mall are all less than a mile away.

 “We were excited to celebrate the official ribbon cutting ceremony with our friends at the Omni Hotel at The Battery Atlanta,” Strife said about the January 2018 event.
 “The four-star experience at the Omni provides a high-quality and convenient option for our out-of-town guests.
-The addition of a first-class hotel brand is a home run; it’s a phenomenal facility with gorgeous views of SunTrust Park.
-And the opening of Achie’s, the hotel’s restaurant, brings yet another great dining option to The Battery Atlanta.”
+The addition of a first-class hotel brand is a home run; it’s a phenomenal facility with gorgeous views of Truist Park.”

 The “work” in live/work/play is alive and well inside The Battery Atlanta thanks to Spaces, a co-working concept opened last year inside the $1-billion, mixed-use development.
 All Spaces locations provide 24-hour access to dedicated desks and office space for members.
 A business club is also open Monday through Friday serving the venue.